Introduction to the Embryophytes, Section Contents:

 The predictions of the interpolation theory are consistent with the interpretation that the earliest land plants had bryophyte-like life cycles.
 Bryophytes (Greek, bryon + phyton = moss plant) are the three basally diverging groups of living land plants: hornworts, liverworts, and mosses.
 In bryophytes, the gametophyte is green and persistent; in other words, the gametophyte is the generation that you would recognize as a plant.
 The sporophyte develops on and is dependent on the gametophyte.
 It is very simple, has one spore capsule, and exists only to produce spores.
 The two generations (sporophyte and gametophtye) look very different from one another.

 Gametophyte and sporophyte of a liverwort (Marchantia).
 Left: The gametophyte, which grows as a flat thallus.
 The cup-like structures contain gemmae, which are structures involved in asexual reproduction.
 Right: Longitudinal section of sporophytes attached to a Marchantia gametophyte.
 Note that each sporophyte has a short stalk and a single sporangium (spore-producing capsule).
 Credits: Umbrella liverwort-Marchantia polymorpha (Pseudopanax, via Wikimedia Commons, Public Domain); Marchantia sporophytes (Jon Houseman & Matthew Ford, via Wikimedia Commons, CC BY-SA 3.0).
+Images modified from originals.

 Fossil evidence for the first sporophytes